rubenhazelaar/kompo/README.md

 [![Dependency Status](https://david-dm.org/rubenhazelaar/kompo.svg?style=flat-square)](https://david-dm.org/rubenhazelaar/kompo)
 [![devDependency Status](https://david-dm.org/rubenhazelaar/kompo/dev-status.svg?style=flat-square)](https://david-dm.org/rubenhazelaar/kompo#info=devDependencies)

 It's lightweight (3KB minified & gzipped), easy to understand & use.
-The only build tool you'll need is a bundler like browserify or webpack.

 Kompo's core concept is that of components.
 Together with a simple Router (inspired by Ember & React routers) and some helpers Kompo helps to build interfaces, which load fast and stay fast.

+IMPORTANT: This document describes v1 of the Kompo library which has a very different API from older versions

 ## Install